Invasion of Naples (1806): Gaeta

 Because of its prolonged defense and because he needed to capture Gaeta quickly, Masséna granted lenient terms to Hotz.
 The garrison was allowed to sail away to Sicily on the promise not to fight against France for one year.
-The fortress and all its cannons, of which one in three were damaged, was given over to French control.
+The fortress and all its cannons, one in three damaged, were given over to French control.
 An embarrassing incident occurred when a considerable body of the Neapolitan regulars deserted to the French.
 The French admitted losses of 1,000 killed and wounded, but they may have been twice that.
 Out of a garrison of 7,000, the Neapolitans lost 1,000 killed and wounded plus 171 cannons.